harlexkhal/Mathemagician/README.md

 ### Features implemented so far are:

 - Project Setup with React Installations
+- Calculator with (Add, Minus, Multiply, and Division) Features
+- Page for Mathematics Quotes
+- Home page that gives information about the history of mathematics

 ## Built With

 - React (A free and open-source front-end JavaScript library for building user interfaces based on UI components)
+- React Testing Library
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)